1-877-929-7245

 Itinerary

-Day 1 - Arrive into Paris
+Day 1 - Arrival in Paris

-Day 2 - The Palace of Versailles
+Day 2 - An excursion to the Palace of Versailles

 Includes